WebberZone/add-to-all/readme.txt

 == Changelog ==

+= 1.4.0 =

+* Features:
+	* Deleting the plugin on WordPress Multisite will remove the settings from all blogs

 = 1.3.0 =
 * Features:
 	* New option to enable processing of shortcode in content, footer or feed HTML fields